-a: "-" Indicates that the incidence was below the cutoff value of 20% for inclusion in the table : "Edema" includes peripheral edema, facial edema, scrotal ed : "Pain" includes musculoskeletal pain (myalgia, neck pain, back pain).

-In the three de novo kidney studies, patients receiving 2 g/day of mycophenolate mofetil had an overall better safety profile than did patients receiving 3 g/day of mycophenolate mo Post-transplant lymphoproliferative disease (PTLD, pseudolymphoma) developed in 0.4% to 1% of patients receiving mycophenolate mofetil (2 g or 3 g daily) with other immunosuppressive agents in controlled clinical trials of kidney, heart and liver transplant patients followed for at least 1 year [see Warnings and Precautions (5.2)].
+- 56.4 53.6 52.3 56.1 -" Indicates that the incidence was below the cutoff value of 20% for inclusion in the table. b: "Edema" includes peripheral edema, facial edema, scrotal edema. c: "Pain" includes musculoskeletal pain (myalgia, neck pain, back pain).
+In the three de novo kidney studies, patients receiving 2 g/day of mycophenolate mofetil had an overall better safety profile than did patients receiving 3 g/day of mycophenolate mofetil.
+Post-transplant lymphoproliferative disease (PTLD, pseudolymphoma) developed in 0.4% to 1% of patients receiving mycophenolate mofetil (2 g or 3 g daily) with other immunosuppressive agents in controlled clinical trials of kidney, heart and liver transplant patients followed for at least 1 year [see Warnings and Precautions (5.2)].
 Non-melanoma skin carcinomas occurred in 1.6% to 4.2% of patients, other types of malignancy in 0.7% to 2.1% of patients.
-Three-year safety data in kidney and heart transplant patients did not reveal any unexpected incidence of malignancy compared to the 1-year data.
-In pediatric patients, PTLD was observed in
+Three-year safety data in kidney and heart transplant patients did not reveal any unexpected changes in incidence of malignancy compared to the 1-year data.
+In pediatric patients, PTLD was observed in 1.35% (2/148) by 12 months post-transplant. $\label{thm:cytopenia} \textbf{Cytopenias, including leukopenia, anemia, thrombocytopenia and pancytopenia are a known risk associated with a supplication of the control of the$ mycophenolate and may lead or contribute to the occurrence of infections and hemorrhages Isee Warnings and

-1.35% (2/148) by 12 months post-transplant.
-Cytopenias, including leukopenia, anemia, thrombocytopenia and pancytopenia are a known risk associated with Gyupeinas, initiating teacopeina, anemia, initiation of the many lead or contribute to the occurrence of infections and hemorrhages [see Warnings and Precautions (5.3)].
-Severe neutropenia (ANC <0.5 x $10^3$ /μL) developed in up to 2% of kidney transplant patients, up to 2.8% of heart transplant patients and up to 3.6% of liver transplant patients, go daily [see Warnings and Precautions (5.4) and Dosage and Administration (2.5)].
+Precautions (5.3)].
+Severe neutropenia (ANC <0.5 x 10^3 /μL) developed in up to 2% of kidney transplant patients up to 2.8% of heart transplant patients and up to 3.6% of liver transplant patients receiving mycophenolate mofetii 3 g daily [see Warnings and Precautions (5.4) and Dosage and Administration (2.5)].
 The most common opportunistic infections in patients receiving mycophenolate mofetil with other immunosuppressants were mucocutaneous candida, CMV viremia/syndrome, and herpes simplex.
 The proportion of patients with CMV viremia/syndrome was 13.5%.
-In patients receiving mycophenolate mofetil (2 g or 3 g) in controlled studies for prevention of kidney, heart or liver rejection, fatal infection/sepsis occurred in ap-2% of kidney and heart patients and in 5% of liver patients [see Warnings and Precautions (5.3)].
+In patients receiving mycophenolate mofetil (2 g or 3 g) in trolled studies for prevention of kidney, heart or liver rejection, fatal infection/sepsis occurred in appr

+2% of kidney and heart patients and in 5% of liver patients [see Warnings and Precautions (5.3)].
 The most serious gastrointestinal disorders reported were ulceration and hemorrhage, which are known risks associated with mycophenolate mofetil.
-Mouth, esophageal, gastric, duodenal, and intestinal ulcers often complicated by hemorrhage, as well as hematemesis, melena, and hemorrhagic forms of gastritis and colitis were commonly reported during the pivotal clinical trials, while the most common gastrointestinal disorders were diarrhea, nausea and vomiting.
+Mouth, esophageal, gastric, duodenal, and intentinal ulcers often complicated by hemorrhage, as well as hematemesis, melena, and hemorrhagic forms of gastritis and colitis were commonly reported during the pivotal clinical trials, while the most common gastrointestinal disorders were diarrhea, nausea and vomiting.
 Endoscopic investigation of patients with mycophenolate mofetil-related diarrhea revealed isolated cases of intestinal villous atrophy [see Warnings and Precautions (5.5)].

-The following adverse reactions were reported with 3% to <20% incidence in kidney, heart, and liver transplan patients treated with mycophenolate mofetil, in combination with cyclosporine and corticosteroids Table 6 Adverse Reactions in Controlled Studies of De Novo Kidney, Heart or Liver Transplantation Reported in 3%
+The following adverse reactions were reported with 3% to <20% incidence in kidney, heart, and liver transplant patients treated with mycophenolate mofetil, in combination with cyclosporine and corticos